 The Adventures in Veterinary Medicine program has limited funds to provide some degree of financial assistance to families who are considered financially disadvantaged.
-Assistance is entirely need-based.
-As our aid is primarily donor based, the amount varies from year to year and we are not able to honor all requests.
-Typical awards generally range from 10%–30% of the tuition cost, and eligible admitted applicants are required to pay their portion of the balance of the remaining tuition.
+Assistance is entirely need-based, and we are not able to honor all requests.
+Typical awards generally range from 20%–40% of the tuition cost, and eligible admitted applicants are required to pay their portion of the balance of the remaining tuition.
 The Adventures in Veterinary Medicine program suggests that students seek out private funding or sponsors to help cover the cost of tuition.
 Examples include asking local companies, school programs, and veterinarians for sponsorship or hosting fund raisers.

 Please note: AVM Admission decisions are made independently of financial aid decisions.
 Middle school students are not eligible for financial aid.

 An individual from a disadvantaged background is one who comes from a “low-income family or household”.
 Disadvantaged situations are determined by using economic, educational and cultural factors.
 Other criteria taken into consideration in determining eligibility are family size, income, assets, expenses, and discretionary spending.